theckang/openshift-sre/README.md

 Identify:
 * How to roll back this change to a previous state
-* What is the root cause of the failure?
+* What factors contributed to the failure?
 * How to fix the issue and add autoscaling successfully

 Bonus: